latest nhpb_banner 1__compressed2

 Free holiday, Thanks, Christmas, and school supply programs

-The application period for Christmas assistance starts early in Maricopa County.
+• The application period for Christmas assistance starts early in Maricopa County.
 The number of toys, gifts, and food baskets is limited and goes quickly.
 The Salvation Army process normally starts in September or October, and families should register then.
 Locate where to sign up for free Christmas gifts.

 Salvation Army coordinates back to school supply events in Maricopa County too.
 They help students of all grades and ages.
 Using donations from the community, volunteers, and money raised, there are all sorts of free supplies, personal hygiene items, clothes and backpacks offered (for free) in the Phoenix area.
-There may also be free medical and dental checks or hiarcuts for students before the school year starts.
+There may also be free medical and dental checks or haircuts for students before the school year starts.

-Get financial assistance from the Salvation Army in the Phoenix region
+Types of financial assistance from the Salvation Army in the Phoenix region

-People are often faced with the choice of paying for their medicine, food, housing or rent.
-So the Salvation Army seeks to alleviate the financial struggles of families and individuals who have experienced a crisis within the last 30 days.
+The Salvation Army seeks to alleviate the financial struggles of families and individuals who have experienced a crisis within the last 30 days.
 Financial assistance is given on a first-come, first-served basis, and is limited.
-Some of what can be paid for includes one month of utilities or rent.
+Some of what can be paid for includes one month of utilities or rent, often in partnership with other places in Phoenix that pay back rent.
 Or they also pass out free groceries from the food bank or give free gasoline vouchers for work or an interview.
-Students from all backgrounds can be given the free back to school supplies they need from EA as well.
+A main objective is to prevent homelessness in the greater Phoenix community.

 Cooling Assistance and Emergency Disaster Heat Emergency Response are used from time to time during the hot Arizona summer.
-In total, up to eleven hydration stations are open across the Phoenix metropolitan area.
+A number of hydration stations are open across the Phoenix metropolitan area, often in partnership with the government.
 The stations can help people get out of the heat, especially seniors and children.
-They can distribute free bottled water to anyone who needs it.
-Also, when available, hats and sunscreen are provided to those needing protection from the sun.
-A key is to help people who are most at risk stay cool during the summer.

-Salvation Army Family Stores are located across Phoenix.
+Salvation Army Family Stores / Thrift locations are located across Phoenix.
 They sell items to the public.
 Or give vouchers and gift cards for free goods.
 They have everything from furniture, beds, kitchen tables to school supplies, computers, and toys for kids for their birthday or Christmas.
 Much of what they offer is low cost, with some free stuff given on occasion.

 Salvation Army Maricopa County senior programs